Make This: Petal Party Confetti DIY

 Today’s DIY started a long, long time ago.
 Back when Jeff and I got married in 2009.

 The day before our wedding, I made little bags of petal confetti from fresh flowers for people to throw at us when we walked back down the aisle as husband and wife.
 It was super easy and it worked out well because we got married in a park.
-So if we were going to throw confetti, it had to be natural.
-Flash forward to four years later (are anniversary is next week) and I thought it would be fun to revisit that project with more interesting petal shapes (and colors).
+So if we were going to throw confetti, it had to be natural / eco-friendly.
+Flash forward to years later and I thought it would be fun to revisit that project with more interesting petal shapes (and colors).
 So here we are.

-This petal party confetti DIY is perfect for those flowers that aren’t quite as fresh anymore too.
+This DIY confetti is perfect for those flowers that aren’t quite as fresh anymore too.

 Instead of throwing them out when they start to wilt, remove the petals and throw a party.